-Mrs Coates is our SENCo and can be contacted via the school office.
-Contact details are on the contact us page.
+Mr Larder is our SENCo and he can be contacted via the school office.

 Richmond Methodist Primary School is very proud of its inclusive ethos.
 This is reflected in every classroom and throughout our school day.